howardjake/My_Code_Challenge_Dairy/README.md

 # This is my coding challenge diary

 ## As a coder it can be easy to fall into the same old tricks but having a daily practice can make you more flexible and smarter.
 If you can code everyday you are bound to become a master.
 Follow my daily challenges each day here.
 Try them yourself.
-##I will be tracking my coding challenge solutions here day by day.
+## I will be tracking my coding challenge solutions here day by day.
+Obiviously there are many ways to solve these challenges, so don't just accept my solutions as the best solution.
+If you have better solution I'd love to know.
+## My email is howardjake9512@gmail.com
 (https://www.freecodecamp.org/ is my main source but I may branch out if need be)

 ![code cat](./img/codecat.gif)